polterguy/phosphorusfive/plugins/p5.web/README.md

 * [p5.web.viewstate.get] - Has private (.) alias
 * [p5.web.viewstate.list] - Has private (.) alias

-The above three mentioned events, also obeys by the same "API" as the once listed below.
+The above three mentioned events, also obeys by the same structure as the once listed above.

 ### Accessing the ASP.NET Session object